JiabinXue/GroupSparseAttention/README.md

 GroupSparseAttention
 ====

-The proving process of GroupSparseAttention
+The compare of various transformations
 ----